-2. Noncompetitive inhibitors bind either to the enzyme or the enzyme-substrate complex.
-In this case the V{max} is decreased without a change in the K_m for the substrate.
-A high concentration of the substrate will not display the inhibitor.
+Noncompetitive inhibitors bind either to the enzyme or the enzyme-substrate complex.
+In this case the V{max} is decreased without the change in the K_M for the substrate.
+Even an extremely high substrate concentration cannot completely eliminate the inhibitory effect.